dranjan/python-plyfile/doc/usage.md

 element will have length three for a triangular mesh.
 In such cases, it's usually much more convenient to have the data in a two-dimensional array, as opposed to a one-dimensional array of type `object`.
-Here's a pretty easy way to obtain a two dimensional array, assuming we know the row length in advance:
+Here's a pretty easy way to obtain a two dimensional array:

 ```Python Console
 >>> plydata = PlyData.read('tet.ply')